FoundationVision/UniRef/assets/DATA.md

     - RVOS: RefCOCO/+/g, Ref-Youtube-VOS, (Ref-DAVIS17)
     - VOS: COCO2017, Youtube-VOS-19, LVOS, OVIS, (Youtube-VOS-18, DAVIS17, MOSE)

 We mainly follow [UNINEXT](https://github.com/MasterBin-IIAU/UNINEXT/blob/master/assets/DATA.md) to prepare our data.
-We provide the preprocessed annotation files in [OneDrive](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/wjn922_connect_hku_hk/Euz3hhalJEVEoxoLLEV0UCkBDtXD9qm2xTb-4rkCxMEjgQ?e=inBpdM).
+We provide the preprocessed annotation files in [Google Drive](https://drive.google.com/drive/folders/1JZ8Q28hmcTL70NXhC8PGLH5grAfgJc-H?usp=sharing).
 If you are interested in the preprocessing, please see our [conversion files](https://github.com/FoundationVision/UniRef/tree/main/conversion).

 The datasets are placed in the folder `datasets`.